A Different Pond: Background

 Author Bao Phi had wanted more diverse books to read to his daughter.
-He decided to adapt an unpublished poem of his into a children's picture book because he thought that there was few picture books that deal directly with the struggles of Southeast Asian refugees in America.
+He decided to adapt an unpublished poem of his into a children's picture book because he thought that there were few picture books that deal directly with the struggles of Southeast Asian refugees in America.
 Following a blog post he wrote about another one its titles, Capstone Publishers reached out to Phi to ask him to submit a children's book; he then shared with them the "script" to A Different Pond.

 After seeing Thi Bui's illustrations, Phi was struck by their beauty and power and decided to remove some of the writing, thinking that the pictures served to describe what he was feeling.
 Bui was excited to illustrate the book because the similarity between Bui and Phi allowed her to tap into her own immigrant experience.

 She also asked Phi for details of his childhood so she could capture them in her illustrations.
 She was inspired by Maurice Sendak's In the Night Kitchen.
-Bui had never drawn for a picture book before, nor had she drawn in full color before, and was struck by having to draw at a level of detail unlike her graphic novels, though she was relieved by its length as compared to her 300-page memoir.
+Bui had never drawn for a picture book before, nor had she drawn in full color before, and was struck by having to draw at a level of detail unlike her graphic novels, though she was relieved by its brevity as compared to her 300-page memoir.
 To overcome this she digitally experimented with colors and textures.

-The book was published on August 1, 2017 by Capstone.
+The book was published on August 1, 2017, by Capstone.